 The presence of other factors such as the patient's infection with viral diseases such as hepatitis B may affect the price.

-But in general, it can be said that it ranges between 40 and 80 thousand dollars.
-We provide you with the best and cheapest liver transplant center that suits your financial condition.
+But in general it can be said that it starts from 50 thousand US dollars.
+We provide you with the best and cheapest liver transplant center to suit your financial condition.

 It should be noted that patients who donate liver can deteriorate their psychological condition, but they quickly return to normal within six months.